malulleybovo/SymbolArtEditorOnline/README.md

     - Show/Hide List of Available Sounds and Pick the One You Desire
     - Play Button to Test the Sound
 - Hold *Space Bar* to View Which Symbol is Currently Selected (Desktop only)
-- (Upcoming) Upload an Image to Serve as Overlay to Guide You in Making Art
+- Upload an Image to Serve as Overlay to Guide You in Making Art

 ### [Acknowledgement](https://github.com/malulleybovo/SymbolArtEditorOnline/wiki/5-Acknowledgement):
 - [PixiJS](http://www.pixijs.com/): For the amazing WebGL renderer that tremendously reduced the amount of work needed to make this application.